 How To Install a New Thermostat

-Installing a new programmable thermostat can save you money by using less energy.
+Installing a new programmable thermostat is easy to do and can save you money by using less energy.
+Whether you need to replace an old broken thermostat or want to upgrade to a better one, it is a low-cost and quick project.
 A programmable thermostat let's you set the temperature to heat and cool your home economically.
 Instead of turning on the heat or A/C when the thermostat reaches the set temperature, a programmable one also lets you set the temperature by the time of day; seven day models even let you set different schedules for each day of the week.
-This allows you to set a comfortable temperature for times when you are home, an economical temperature while are sleeping and another temperature while you are away from home.
-This can add up to a big savings in energy use by not heating or cooling unnecessarily.
+This allows you to set a comfortable temperature for times when you are home, an more economical temperature while you are sleeping and another temperature while you are away from home.
+This can add up to a big savings in reduced energy use by not heating or cooling a home unnecessarily.
 If you want more information on selecting a thermostat, read our article for helpful advice.

 Replacing a thermostat is pretty easy to do.
 In most cases it can be accomplished in 15 minutes with just a screwdriver.

 Standardized Terminal Labels

 Turn off the power at the circuit breaker to your furnace.
 Remove the cover plate to your old thermostat.
 It is important to note which wires are connected to which terminals.
 Taking a digital picture is a good idea.
 Disconnect the wires from the thermostat and secure them so that the wires cannot fall inside the wall.
 Clip the wires with a clothes pin or large paper clip is effective.
 Unscrew the thermostat base from the wall and remove it.

 Each manufacturer's instructions will vary regarding installation.
 Our guide provides the general steps for installation but you should always follow the specific instructions provided with your new thermostat.